leobudima/elogii-blog/content/bringg-competitors.md

 type = "post"

 +++
 Thinking about opting for Bringg?
-Or perhaps you’re looking to move on?
+Or you're looking for some other [route planning software](https://elogii.com/blog/route-planning-software/)?

 Let us help you choose your new route optimisation and delivery planning software with a thorough assessment of the three best Bringg alternatives - as well as Bringg’s pros and cons.